iamtrask/iamtrask.github.io/_posts/2015-07-24-python-network-part2.markdown

 <h2 class="section-heading">Part 5: Improving our Neural Network</h2>

-<p>Remember that Stochastic Gradient Descent had some weaknesses.
-Now that we have seen how our neural network leverages Stochastic Gradient Descent, we can improve our network to overcome these weaknesses in the same way that we improved Stochastic Gradient Descent in Part 3 (the 3 problems and solutions).</p>
+<p>Remember that Gradient Descent had some weaknesses.
+Now that we have seen how our neural network leverages Gradient Descent, we can improve our network to overcome these weaknesses in the same way that we improved Gradient Descent in Part 3 (the 3 problems and solutions).</p>

 <h3>Improvement 1: Adding and Tuning the Alpha Parameter</h3>